MiguelP009/SpinoMod/README.md

 - **Modem Initialization**: Sets up the VCO, configures the SDR device, and initializes TCP sockets.
 - **Data Reception**: Handles receiving data over TCP and processes it for transmission via the SDR.
 - **FSK Modulation**: Initializes and configures FSK modulation parameters.
-- **Command-Line Parsing**: Parses command-line arguments to configure runtime parameters.

-### Detailed Description

-#### Modem Initialization

-The `modemInit` function initializes the VCO, configures the SDR device, and initializes the TCP sockets.
-It sets the frequency, gain, and other necessary parameters for the SDR device.

-#### Data Reception

-The `getData` function handles the reception of data over a TCP connection.
-It receives data from the client, processes it, and transmits it using the SDR device.

-#### FSK Modulation

-FSK (Frequency Shift Keying) modulation is used for the communication process.
-The `fskInit` function sets up the VCO (Voltage Controlled Oscillator) with the required parameters for FSK modulation.

-#### Command-Line Parsing

-The command-line options allow the user to configure the gain, TCP port, and frequency.
-The `parseCommandLineOptions` function parses these arguments and sets the corresponding variables.

 ## Contributing